 Setting Media-Based Restrictions

-Kids will want to watch video, especially when they’re traveling.
-You can keep iTunes available but disable the inappropriate movies, TV shows and music.
+Kids will want to watch a video, especially when they’re traveling.
+You can keep iTunes available but disable the inappropriate movies, TV shows, and music.

-Under Allowed Content you can set the ratings level for movies based on MPAA ratings and TV shows based on US content ratings.
-Unfortunately you can only disable explicit music and podcasts and not a wider range than that or all music.
+Under Allowed Content, you can set the rating level for movies based on MPAA ratings and TV shows based on US content ratings.
+Unfortunately, you can only disable explicit music and podcasts and not a wider range than that or all music.